lkasdolka/CrawlerForInternInfo/README.md

 2.email or other ways to inform

-3.add detail infomation such as author info , post date and time to target content

-4.make the pattern for desired content configurable , probably by editing files.
+3.make the pattern for desired content configurable , probably by editing files.